 Armed with a fully-functioning (albeit rough around the edges) version of the tool working on a test branch, we went back to testing with co-workers.

-We built a bar in the office**, so we could have lots of people test different use cases.
+We built a bar in the office (just for "testing" purposes—wink, wink), so we could have lots of people test different use cases.
 This time, there were no guided prompts: we just told people to take a full count of the “inventory” on hand.

 The testing in the office generated some great feedback, and helped to identify a few interaction issues.
 At this point, the feedback was mostly about specific interaction logic, so we were able to rapidly iterate directly in code.

-After a few more rounds of design and engineering iteration, we had a beta release candidate that we felt passed blind user tests in the office.
+After a few more rounds of design and engineering iteration, we had a beta release candidate that we felt passed new user tests in the office.

 The real pain isn't counting one item—it's repeating a count over and over.